denialofsandwich/comfyui-auto/README.md

 You can access ComfyUI like this: `ssh root@<ip> -p <image-ssh-port> -L:8188:localhost:8188`.
 You can then access ComfyUI over `localhost:8188`.

+The also is a wrapper (`runpod_connect.sh`) to automatically connect to the instance and up and download the user settings and workflows afterwards.
+It requires `runpodctl` and `rsync` to be installed to work properly.

 Once you are connected you need to download models.
 I provide a tool to download them easy.
 Just run the `model_manager` command, and you can select the models you need and download them.